mcv-m6-video/mcv-m6-2018-team6/week2/README.md

 4. Do it in grayscale images and color images.

-## task1 Gaussian Distribution
+## Task 1: Gaussian Distribution
 task1.1 Gaussian modelling.
 The dataset will be divided in two, the first half will be used for modelling the background (for extracting mean and std) and the second half will be used to segment the foregorund.

-  instructions: task1.py | given one of the three datasets it will provide a .gif with the performance and mean and std values plotted.
+  ###Instructions: task1.py | given one of the three datasets it will provide a .gif with the performance and mean and std values plotted.

 task1.2 F1_score vs alpha.
 When modelling the background, it is needed to choose an alpha as setting a threshold for the permisivity of the algorithm to classify one pixel as a background or foreground.
 A plot of F1 vs alpha will help to see and